Sumner-lab/Multispecies_paper_ML/README.md

 # **Dependencies on UCL myriad cluster**:

-It is recommended to run this script on a High performance cluster, as the script uses alot of RAM, but can be run locally if you have less than ~8 species (normally)
+It is recommended to run this script on a High performance cluster, as the script uses alot of RAM, but can be run locally if have a powerful machine.
+These settings will be different depending on your cluster.

 For UCL myriad we need to load R to run the script.
 ```unix